Understanding an ACH Return and What You Should Do About It

 When this happens, an ACH return code explaining the issue is generated, and the RDFI notifies the ODFI with a three-digit return code.

 An ACH return shouldn’t necessarily be a cause for worry.
-There are many reasons a transaction can fail to process; it could be as simple as a mistyped account number or something more complicated, like someone revoking authorization for the transfer.
+There are many reasons a transaction can fail to process; it could be as simple as a mistyped account number or something more complicated, like someone revoking authorization (ACH chargeback) for the transfer.
+ACH disputes and ACH chargebacks are different from a traditional consumer credit card chargebacks where a customer requests to reverse a transaction on a credit card.

 In any case, you can typically resolve issues by coordinating with your customer or the financial institution involved.